JonathanM2ndoza/Nginx-Docker-Spring-Boot/README.md

 ## Spring REST Docs

-**Note: Before run maven, please add the following entry in your hosts file**
+**Note: Before run maven with test, please add the following entry in your hosts file**

 ```shell
 172.19.0.2 db-wallet